-Contracted CPA Firm's Audit Report on Financial Statements and Federal Single Audit
+Contracted CPA Firm's Audit Report on Financial Statements

-We have reviewed the audit report issued by a certified public accounting (CPA) firm on the financial statements and compliance with federal grant requirements of Columbia Basin Hospital for the fiscal years ended December 31, 2022 and 2021.
+We have reviewed the audit report issued by a certified public accounting (CPA) firm on the financial statements of Columbia Basin Hospital for the fiscal years ended December 31, 2023 and 2022.
 The District contracted with the CPA firm for this audit and requested that we accept it in lieu of performing our own audit.

 Based on this review, we have accepted this report in lieu of the audit required by RCW 43.09.260.
-The Office of the Washington State Auditor did not audit the accompanying financial statements or Columbia Basin Hospital's compliance with federal grant agreements and, accordingly, we do not express an opinion on those financial statements or on compliance.
+The Office of the Washington State Auditor did not audit the accompanying financial statements and, accordingly, we do not express an opinion on those financial statements.